AgPipeline/drone-makeflow/README.md

 ```bash
 mkdir -p "${PWD}/outputs"
 ```
-- Create an output folder.
+- Create an `checkpoints` folder.
-The `checkpoints` folder will contain the generated workflow checkpoint data allowing easy recovery from an error and helps prevent re-running an already completed workflow.
+The checkpoints folder will contain the generated workflow checkpoint data allowing easy error recovery and stops re-running an already completed workflow.
-Removing the workflow checkpoint files will enable a complete re-run of the workflow:
+Removing the workflow checkpoint files will enable a complete re-run of the workflow
 ```bash
 mkdir -p "${PWD}/checkpoints"
 ```